Mythic Entertainment: Darkness Falls: The Crusade

-Spellbinder: The Nexus Conflict
+ID4 Online

-Spellbinder: The Nexus Conflict (1999) was a 3D action game developed by Mythic Entertainment, developed as a follow-up to Magestorm, and which has been hosted by Centropolis Entertainment and Mightygames.
-This game is no longer available as of early 2006 along with all other games offered on the Mythic-Realms gaming center excluding Dragon's Gate.
+ID4 Online or (Independence Day Online as it is also called) was a game released by Mythic and published by Centropolis Interactive.

 Dark Age of Camelot

 Mythic started Dark Age of Camelot development in late 1999.
 The company invested US$3.2 million developing the game, an amount more than double the sum used for all its previous games.
 Dark Age of Camelot was also the company's first massively multiplayer online role-playing game (MMORPG).

 Dark Age of Camelot development was led by Rob Denton, as lead programmer, and by Matt Firor as Producer.
 Its support and development continues, in parallel with other EA Mythic projects, such as the 2005-announced Warhammer Online.

 On February 5, 2014, Mythic co-founder Rob Denton started a new studio called Broadsword Games.
 On the same day, development of the game was transferred from Mythic to the new studio.
 As such, Dark Age of Camelot will continue to be supported after the closure of Mythic Entertainment.